blamario/canadian-income-tax/README.md

    * T1 is supported and mandatory for all provinces and territories.
    * If you're a resident of British Columbia or Ontario, you can also fill in the 428 and 479 forms for the province.
    * If you're a resident of Alberta or Manitoba, you can also fill in the 428 form for the province.
-   * For all the other provinces only the T1 form is getting completed at this time.
+   * For all the other provinces only the T1 form and several federal schedules are getting completed at this time.

    In any case, don't bother filling in any fields that are calculated from other fields in the supported forms, that part will be performed automatically.
 You also don't need to fill any fields that don't matter for the rest of the